 It is so much easier to organize your home if you give yourself manageable tasks.
 We are pleased to announce a new monthly column by Suburbs 101 contributor, Maura Fitzgerald: How to Tackle Your Whole House Throughout The Year Without Becoming Overwhelmed.
 This month, Maura shows us how to organize your closet.

 When organizing your closet you have to categorize twice.
-You have to first categorize by type of clothing i.e. Tops, Blazers/Jackets, Pants, Dresses etc. Secondly you have to organize by color within those established categories.
+You have to first categorize by type of clothing i.e. Tops, Blazers/Jackets, Pants, Dresses etc. Secondly you have to organize your clothing by color within those established categories.

-Buy uniform, velvet hangers.
+Buy uniform, velvet hangers for your closet.
 Uniform hangers completely change the look of any closet.
 I recommend velvet hangers because not only are they thin, sleek and sophisticated looking but they actually save you space.
 Trust me, the inches you save definitely add up.
 Velvet Hangers come in a variety of colors – be sure to stick with one color.
 And don’t forget to evenly space hangers for the department store look once you put your clothes back in the closet. *Note: The velvet hangers also come in children sizes.

 Once you have categorized, purged and everything you are keeping is organized and back in the closet, easy maintenance is achieved by separating the categories with labeled rod dividers.
-I definitely recommend labeling shelves as well.
+I definitely recommend labeling closet shelves as well.

-Note: FJR is launching its custom label business called ‘Labelize It!’ on 5/24.
+FJR is launching its custom label business called ‘Labelize It!’ on 5/24.
 Custom labels will be available on www.fitzjustright.com in 4 sizes, 18 Fonts and 16 Colors.
 The labels are custom cut vinyl and adhere (and easily remove) from any dry surface.
 Labeling your closet provides instant functionality.
 Anyone is able to help you neatly put away your dry cleaning and laundry.
 FJR’s labels also instantly elevate the look and aesthetic of closet space.
 Even our doubting clients have become total Converts and Label Loyalists.

 Suburbs 101 participates in affiliate programs including Amazon Associates Program and may earn from qualifying purchases.